rmcgibbo/mullermsm/README.md

 frame of your simulation, and the color background shows the underlying potential energy surface.

-To view your microstates, execute the command
+To view your microstates, execute the command.
+This shows the regions on the potential energy surface which correspond to each microstate, with the first trajectory plotted on top.
+The color scheme for the trajectory indicates the progression of time.

     $ mullermsm_voronoi.py